 - Step 1: Please fill out the YEAR UP CHICAGO MENTOR APPLICATION.
 This application is very important to the mentee as they will spend a significant amount of time reading it to learn more about each potential mentor.
 The more details you can provide in your answers, the better.

 - Step 2: We believe it’s important for prospective mentors to visit the Year Up site and view our programs in action to provide you with a clear sense of the vital role you will play in the professional development of our young adults.
 Please reach out to Chelsea Dennis to find a time to come learn more about our program: CDENNIS@YEARUP.ORG.

-- Step 3: Mentors are matched twice a year in July and January, and we are currently recruiting for the January 2020 cohort.
+- Step 3: Mentors are matched twice a year in July and January.
+We are currently recruiting for the January 2020 cohort.
 Applications are due January 17th, 2020.